dbsltm/dbsltm.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I am a PhD candidate in AI at Seoul National University, advised by Professor [Gunhee Kim](https://vision.snu.ac.kr/gunhee/).
-I received my B.S. in Computer Science from Columbia University and a B.A. in Mathematics from Bard College.
+I am a PhD student in Artificial Intelligence at Seoul National University, advised by Professor [Gunhee Kim](https://vision.snu.ac.kr/gunhee/).
+Before SNU, I received my B.S. in Computer Science from Columbia University and a B.A. in Mathematics from Bard College.

-My research focuses on multimodal AI, with an emphasis on bias-driven multimodal hallucinations in Vision-Language Models (VLMs).
+My research focuses on multimodal AI, with an emphasis on bias-driven hallucinations in Vision-Language Models.
 I explore how these hallucinations can both emerge from and amplify biases in the underlying components of these models.
 My goal is to develop a deeper understanding of these biases and their impact on model reliability, while also exploring ways to mitigate them for safer, more robust AI systems.